wasabia/acts_as_tree/README.md

 ## Change Log
 * 1.6.1 - April 21, 2014
-	* Readme Immprovements, see #26 -- schlick
+	* Readme Improvements, see #26 -- schlick
 	* Improvements and Fixes for counter cache (fix counter\_cache: true).
 See #24, #25 -- dv
 	* Cleanup and fix tests, see #24.
 * 1.6.0 - April 21, 2014